Africa Fish and Aquaculture Welfare (AFIWEL) Program

 AQUAWEL 2025 Conference

-We are organizing a pan-African conference titled the “Africa Aquatic Welfare Welfare (AQUAWEL) Conference”.
-The AQUAWEL Conference will assemble stakeholders in Fisheries, Aquaculture, and related sectors to promote discourse, share knowledge and research, and foster cross-sectoral, local and international collaboration on evidence-based interventions on Fish and Aquaculture Welfare on the African continent.
+We will be organizing (in partnership with stakeholders) a pan-African conference on Fish Welfare titled the “Africa Aquatic Animal Welfare (AQUAWEL) Conference”.
+The AQUAWEL Conference will assemble stakeholders in Fisheries, Aquaculture, and related sectors to promote discourse, share knowledge and research, and foster cross-sectoral, local and international collaboration on evidence-based interventions on Fish Welfare on the African continent.

 The 2025 AQUAWEL Conference countdown